Our clients

 St. Mary’s Episcopal Church

-• writing and reviewing surveys — analyzing data and reflecting back what we hear
+• wrote and reviewed surveys — analyzed data and reflected back what we heard

 Read More